ctherreau/M1-Xe100-LCE_map/README.md

-# Master Project Chloe Therreau
+# Master 1 Subatomic Physics

 Code used during the internship at Nikhef, Amsterdam (April-June 2016).

 Data analysis of the XENON100 experiment.